strongloop/strongloop.com2/_posts/2019-09-11-hackerjs-meetup-sept-11.md

 published: false
 ---

-As promised, we're announcing the next HackerJS Meetup for Wednesday, September 11, 2019 at Santa Clara's Hacker Dojo.
-If you are near Santa Clara, California and want to brush up on your Node and JS skills then this ia a great event for you!
+After a break for summer holidays, the HackerJS Meetup announced its next meeting for Wednesday, September 11, 2019 at Santa Clara's Hacker Dojo.
+If you are near Santa Clara, California and want to brush up on your Node and JS skills then we'd love to see you there!

 <!--more-->
 <p align="center">